FuelLabs/sway/docs/src/advanced/generic_types.md

 }
 ```

+*`where` clauses are still work-in-progress, so some above statements may not be fully implemented*

 Of course, our `noop()` function is not useful.
 Often, a programmer will want to declare functions over types which satisfy certain traits.
 For example, let's try to implement the successor function, `successor()`, for all numeric types.